IHE/ITI.mCSD/input/pagecontent/volume-1.md

 ### 1:46.2.3 Feed Option

-The Feed Option enables the Directory from receiving feed updates from the Feed Client.
+The Feed Option enables the Directory to receive feed updates from the Feed Client.

 A Directory that supports the Feed Option SHALL implement the [Care Services Feed [ITI-130]](ITI-130.html) transaction.